PLMUN-CITCS/2025-advdbms-lab005-princedalynarenas/README.md

 ### **Step 3: Complete the Assignment**

-**Laboratory # 05 - Guided Coding Exercise: Inserting, Updating, and Deleting Records**
+**Exercise # 03 - Guided Coding Exercise: Inserting, Updating, and Deleting Records**

    **Objective:**
    Learn how to insert, update, and delete data within a table using SQL DML (Data Manipulation Language) commands.
 This exercise builds upon the Students table created in the previous exercise.